libktx/ktx/scene2d/README.md

 - *Child* actors.
 These actors cannot have children at all. `image`, `label`, `list`, `progressBar`, `selectBox`, `slider`, `textArea`, `textField` and `touchpad` are considered child actors.

+Some *root* actors do not usually make sense as other actors' children: a good example might be the `Window`, which was clearly designed to be added directly to the `Stage`.
+That is why there are no factory methods for `Window` and `Dialog` classes as children of other groups simply because this is a very specific and rare use case.
+Other widgets should be available in one form or another.

-You usually start with a *root* actor and - using its factory methods - fill it with children:
+You usually start with a single *root* actor and - using its factory methods - fill it with children:

 ```Kotlin
 import ktx.scene2d.*